bonn-activity-maps/aikapi/README.md

   - **frame**: (*Integer*) frame number to get the images from.
 - **Returns**:
   - (*numpy*) array with the 12 images for the specified frame.

+**Note**: If the videos are not unrolled before getting the individual frames, then they will be automatically unrolled when you try to get the frames.
 ___
 #### get_camera(video, frame)
 Obtains the camera object for the specified video and frame.